noahschlick/StoicChatbotAPI/Docs/Docs.md

  ## Step by Step Procedure
  1. I researched how to use the OpenAI API to fine tune chat GPT with training data.
 I discovered that I could use two libraries to train the AI to answer question pertaining to the FreeWater information.
-These libraries are llama_index and langchain]
+These libraries are llama_index and langchain.
 ### llama_index:
 The llama_index library is a python package that provides a set of tools and utilities for building and working with text base search engines.
 The library includes modules for building search indexes from various sources, such as text files, directories, and web pages.
 It also includes modules for performing language modeling tasks, such as text classification and prediction. lamma_index includes some of the modules used in this program.
  - SimpleDirectoryReader: A module for reading text files and directories and creating a simple index of their contents.